LiorZ/hdac8_thesis/thesis.rst

 --------------------------

 	*Fierke et al* created two types of datasets - for zinc and iron bound HDAC8, each of them is composed of 361 6-mer peptides with the sequence GXK(Ac)YGC (where X,Y are all the amino acids except Cysteine).
 For each of these peptides, a level of activity with respect to HDAC8 and the bound metal was determined by measuring the percentage of deacetylation after 1 hour.
 	We divided the zinc version of the dataset to training and test sets by sorting the peptides according to their experimental activity , taking all the even rows to be the test set and all the odd rows to be the training set.
-That division assured even distribution of peptides with respect to their activity levels (avoiding a situation where one set holds a large number of high/low activity decoys).
+This division assured even distribution of peptides with respect to their activity levels (avoiding a situation where one set holds a large number of high/low activity decoys).

 ..
 TODO: Add reference to the dataset in the supp material
 ..
 TODO: Verify exactly how the dataset was made